BTS announce new project 'Map Of The Soul 7' coming very soon

 - Read more: BTS bring the ‘Love Yourself’ era to a close with powerful and moving homecoming show in Seoul

-Now, it has been confirmed that BTS will be making their return with a collection of new material in 2020.
+Now, it has been confirmed that BTS will be making their return with a studio LP in 2020.

-Fans will be able to hear ‘Map Of The Soul 7’ on Friday, February 21.
+Fans will be able to hear ‘Map Of The Soul 7’ from Friday, February 21.
 You can pre-order the record this coming Thursday (January 9).

-It’s not yet known whether the project will be a full studio album or an EP, though further details are expected to be announced via the BTS Weverse and the Fan Cafe.
+Further details are expected to be announced shortly via the BTS Weverse and the Fan Cafe.

 This comes after the group teased a potential live tour for this spring over the Christmas period.
 On December 24, BTS took to Twitter to share a poster featuring the word ‘TOUR’ along with a caption reading: “April 2020.
 Stay tuned.”